 The Institute of Electrical and Electronics Engineers (IEEE) 802.3ba 40 Ethernet Standard was ratified in June 2010.
 The IEEE 802.3ba standard specifies MPO connectors for standard-length MMF connectivity.
 MMF employs parallel optics using MPO interconnects for 40GbE transmission.
 More specifically, 40G is implemented using eight of the twelve fibers in a MPO connector.
 Four of these eight fibers are used to transmit while the other four are used to receive.
 Each Tx/Rx pair is operating at 10G.

-Fiberstore MPO-based fiber cabling solutions provide a fast , simple and economical way for 40G applications.
-Certainly, Fiberstore 40G fiber cabling solutions are not limited to MPO/MTP fiber cables.
+FS MPO-based fiber cabling solutions provide a fast, simple, and economical way for 40G applications.
+Certainly, FS 40G fiber cabling solutions are not limited to MPO/MTP fiber cables.
 Copper cables are also recommended.
 Take CAB-Q-Q-1M for example, Arista CAB-Q-Q-1M is the QSFP+ to QSFP+ passive copper cable assembly for 40G links.
-Or one of other Fiberstore 40G fiber cabling products: JG329A, Fiberstore compatible HP JG329A runs over passive breakout copper cable for 40-gigabit links.
+One of the other FS 40G fiber cabling products: JG329A, FS compatible HP JG329A runs over passive breakout copper cable for 40-gigabit link.

 High-density MTP/MPO fiber cabling plays a significant part in cabling structure, suitable for telecommunications.
-Fiberstore provides both single-mode and multi-mode MPO and MTP fiber cables, as well as other MTP/MPO cable assemblies, including trunk cables, harness cables and jumpers.
+FS provides both single-mode and multi-mode MPO and MTP fiber cables, as well as other MTP/MPO cable assemblies, including trunk cables, harness cables and cassettes.
 Customized products are also available upon your request.
-For more information about MPO/MTP fiber cables as well as 40G fiber cabling products (like Arista CAB-Q-Q-1M and HP JG329A mentioned above), please visit Fiberstore.
+For more information about MPO/MTP fiber cables as well as 40G fiber cabling products (like Arista CAB-Q-Q-1M and HP JG329A mentioned above), please visit FS.com.